 Designed to bring your outdoor space to life with light, they offer two types of outdoor lighting in their range:

 - Low Voltage

-Simply plugs into any outdoor plug socket allowing more flexibility in designing your outdoor lighting scheme.
+Simply plug into any outdoor plug socket allowing more flexibility in designing your outdoor lighting scheme.

 Whatever you choose, the Phillips Hue range will enable you to transform both the look and how you use your garden with intelligent lighting.